top of page

 WE ARE RECRUITING UNDERGRADUATE RESEARCH ASSISTANTS!

-Our lab is accepting new undergraduate Research Assistants (RAs) at Purdue, to begin the summer 2024 or fall 2024 semester.
-Our RAs learn about theories and methods in developmental science by working directly with children and families, managing and coding data, and participating in weekly lab and project meetings.
-More advanced RAs may be invited to contribute to presentations and publications with the lab.
+Our lab is accepting new undergraduate Research Assistants (RAs) at Purdue, to begin the spring 2025 semester.
+Our RAs learn about social development directly by working hands-on with children and families, and gain skills in science communication, data ethics, and professional collaboration.
+Advanced RAs may also be invited to contribute to presentations and publications with the lab.

 RAs earn academic credits by registering for HDFS 390.
 One academic credit = three hours of lab time per week.
 We have a strong preference for new RAs who can work for nine hours per week (i.e., three credits) and can commit to at least two semesters of involvement.
-Regardless of hourly commitment, we require that new RAs have availability to be scheduled for lab activities on at least two weekday afternoons (Monday - Friday, 2:30 pm - 5:00 pm) and at least one weekend day (Saturday or Sunday), because this is when children are typically available to participate in our research.
+Regardless of hourly commitment, we require that new RAs (a) be able to attend our lab meeting (currently 10:00 am - 11:00 am Mondays), and (b) be available for lab activities on at least two weekday afternoons (Monday - Friday, 2:30 pm - 5:30 pm) and at least one weekend day (Saturday or Sunday), because this is when children are available to participate in our studies.

 To apply, first fill out the RA application form.
 We will review your application and contact you for an interview.